chrisvrose/jack/README.md

 Contains the speech database of `chatterbot`.
 .db aside, its essentially a huge as hell .json file.
 Remove it to reset Jack's progress in learning how to make conversations.

+#### Procfile

+If you wish to use Heroku, the Procfile has been defined for usage

 ### Things to know